DivideByZ3r0/full-stack-search/README.md

 9. use vite way to get variables
 10. Conenct state if opend with hotels in set states and cities.
 11. Add keyboard control to the search bar
 12. make form for adding hotels if time allows
+13. Toaster and error boundry for error handling
+14. tests

 Backend improvements and features:
 1. Create routes with express router